-You can view a slideshow of images from Manage mode or from View mode.
+You can view a slideshow of images and/or videos from Manage mode or from View mode.
 You can also configure your slideshow to start automatically whenever you run it, and set the slideshow options to adjust how long each image is displayed, set the background color, apply transition effects, and add header or footer text.